dandisy/webcore-base/README.md

 ### Migrating & Seeding

-Do the migration and seed Webcore
+Do the migration and seed

     php artisan migrate --seed